wardle/concierge/README.md

 * Welsh Results Reporting Services (WRRS) - although currently permission has not been available to access this service
 * Welsh Demographics Service (WDS) - which includes lookup via the NHS England Spine for NHS number tracing
+* Read access to national document repository - although it is unclear whether permission will be given to access this service

 You can think of concierge as a "socket adaptor" making it possible to plug-in your clinical application into a local ecosystem.
 Concierge abstracts those integrations into a cohesive set of APIs.